 this year and a portion of your payments could be tax-free.

-In December, Congress passed the SECURE Act, limiting stretch payments to IRA beneficiaries to 10 years.
-If you planned to benefit your children with your IRA, your heirs will now pay higher taxes on the inheritance they receive from you.
+The SECURE Act became effective on January 1, 2020 and will inevitably affect many retirement savers.
+One of the important aspects of the SECURE Act to discuss with your financial advisor is the Stretch Distribution Reduction.
+If you planned to benefit your children with your IRA, your heirs will now likely pay higher taxes on the inheritance they receive from you.
 When you revisit your estate plan, consider funding a testamentary charitable remainder unitrust with your IRA balance.
 This plan can provide lifetime payments to your heirs and spread out the taxes on their inheritance.

 If you are interested in learning more about any of these ideas, please contact us.
 Please also let us know how we can help you during this time.